 MTD is an abbreviation of Making Tax Digital.
 Well, it’s an overhaul of the UK tax system which replaces manual processes with digital ones.
 In simple words, HM Revenue & Customs wants small businesses to be more organised, therefore, from 1st April 2019 HMRC will expect you to keep all of your records digitally.
-There are many businesses in the UK who are using software’s, but at least half of the businesses in UK still use spreadsheets.
+There are many businesses in the UK who are using software, but at least half of the businesses in the UK still use spreadsheets.

-Under Making Tax Digital (MTD) for VAT, known as ‘Making VAT Digital’ (MVD), most VAT registered businesses are required to use ‘functional compatible’ software in order to record their transactions and report their VAT.
+Under Making Tax Digital (MTD) for VAT, known as ‘Making VAT Digital’ (MVD), most VATs registered businesses are required to use ‘functional compatible’ software in order to record their transactions and report their VAT.

 · MVD commences for the first VAT accounting periods commencing on or after 1 April 2019.

-· It applies to VAT registered business with a turnover above the VAT threshold (currently £85,000)
+· It applies to VAT-registered business with a turnover above the VAT threshold (currently £85,000)

 · Certain businesses are deemed as complex for VAT, their MVD start date is deferred and commences on the first VAT accounting periods on or after 1 October 2019.
 It is highly likely that your business will be considered as complex by HMRC.